Follow the instructions below to install the certificate on a Tomcat Server

 - You will receive an email when your certificate is issued.

-- Copy and Paste your Thawte certificate to a plain text editor such as Notepad or Vi and save as cert.p7b
+- Download the PKCS#7 format.
+Copy and Paste your Thawte certificate to a plain text editor such as Notepad or Vi and save as cert.p7b

 Step 2: Install your certificate

 - Import the certificate into the Java keystore using the following keytool command:

 keytool -import -alias [enter_alias_name] -trustcacerts -file cert.p7b -keystore [enter_keystore_name]

 Note: The alias name and keystore name in this command must be the same as the alias name and keystore name

 used during the generation of the private key and CSR.

 Note: During the import you might get following error: Error: "java.lang.Exception: Input not an X.509 certificate"